Grandes Chroniques de France: Text

 The Grandes Chroniques de France had its origin as a French translation of the Latin histories written and updated by the monks of Saint-Denis, who were, from the thirteenth century, official historiographers to the French kings.
-As first written, the Grandes Chroniques traced the history of the French kings from their origins in Troy to the death of Philip II (1223).
+As first written, the Grandes Chroniques traced the history of the French kings from their origins in Troy to the death of Philip II of France (1223).
 The continuations of the text were drafted first at Saint-Denis and then at the court in Paris.
-Its final form brought the chronicle down to the death of Charles V in the 1380s.
+Its final form brought the chronicle down to the death of Charles V of France in the 1380s.

-There are also Burgundian variants, which give a different account of the final period, a product of the dissention which finally led to the Armagnac–Burgundian Civil War in 1407-35.
+There are also Burgundian variants, which give a different account of the final period, a product of the dissention which finally led to the Armagnac–Burgundian Civil War in 1407–1435.
 Philip the Good's copy follows the Paris text up to 1226, but then uses Guillaume de Nangis' Chronicon up to 1327, and then Flemish chronicles from the monasteries of Saint Bertin and Notre Dame at Saint-Omer.
-The compiler, Abbot Guillaume Fillastre of Saint Bertin (not the earlier cardinal), aimed to promote Philip's claim to the French throne.
+The compiler, Abbot Guillaume Fillastre of Saint Bertin, aimed to promote Philip's claim to the French throne.
 He is shown handing over the work to Philip in the presentation miniature by Simon Marmion in Philip's copy.